decred/cmsgui/README.md

  - [fetch-mock](http://www.wheresrhys.co.uk/fetch-mock/api) - Mock http requests
  - [redux-mock-store](https://github.com/dmitry-zaets/redux-mock-store) and [redux-actions-assertions](https://github.com/redux-things/redux-actions-assertions) for testing redux actions.

-There is more testing to be done, you can check it on this opened issue: https://github.com/decred/politeiagui/issues/376

 ## Docker

-`politeia` can be hosted in a docker container.
+`contractor-mgmt` can be hosted in a docker container.
 To build the site and the docker container:

 ```bash
 $ ./build_docker.sh